Ed-ITSolutions/wp-fontawesome/readme.md

 # WP-FontAwesome

-WP-FontAwesome adds Font Awesome to WordPress form Composer.
+WP-FontAwesome adds Font Awesome to WordPress from Composer.

 The main reason for this is to help with dependencies.
 Instead of having Font Awesome bundled in both a theme and composer module this allows both to require a single module which by registering the styles/scripts itself means no overlap between multiple installs.